 Bluestocking Film Series is nothing short of genius — a beacon in the storm of gender inequity in Hollywood.
 The program truly casts a rare light illuminating a better future when women's voices are no longer censored and silenced in American storytelling.
 It is just this sort of inspired foresight that could result in the inclusion of women in the voice of our civilization — at last. —Maria Giese, film director, founder of Women Directors: Navigating the Hollywood Boys Club

 By bringing independent and industry professionals from the U.S. and around the globe to cultivate ties with creative leaders pushing for cultural change from within Hollywood, Bluestocking’s work boldly empowers audiences and filmmakers alike to be a part of a vibrant and necessary cinema (r)evolution that is bound to influence the future of filmed entertainment.
-We are very pleased to be a partner program with Cinefemme, a non-profit organization that provides fiscal sponsorship and support for women filmmakers and artists.
-We are also allied with Her Film Project to promote our shared missions for #FilmInclusion.
+Bluestocking is a program of Cinefemme, a non-profit organization that provides fiscal sponsorship and support for women filmmakers and artists.

 WHO WE ARE